2017 British Columbia general election: Synopsis of results

+Summary analysis

 Aftermath

 On May 9, it was not immediately clear what form the government would take, as Elections BC does not count absentee ballots until two weeks after election day.
 This final count would determine the makeup of the legislature, since several seats were won with margins of a few hundred votes or less, and both the Liberals and NDP hoped to acquire enough seats to secure a majority.
 No seats changed hands, however, after the counting of absentee ballots concluded on May 24, and the initial count of 43–41–3 was confirmed.

 As no single party won a majority of seats, the Green Party was approached by both the Liberals and the NDP to determine whether they would support a minority government or a coalition government headed by either party.
 No grand coalition or agreement between the two large parties, excluding the Greens, was seriously considered.
 On May 29, Horgan and Weaver announced that the Greens would provide confidence and supply to an NDP minority government, a position which was endorsed the following day by the members of both caucuses.
 In response, Clark indicated that she would have the legislature sit in the coming weeks and seek its confidence in a Liberal minority government, while acknowledging that she would likely be unsuccessful.
 On June 12, Clark appointed a new cabinet that saw new MLAs join cabinet and existing ones take on different portfolios; Clark described the cabinet as being in "caretaker mode" and that it wouldn't pursue any new policies, but added "the team reflects the results of listening to what voters told us in the last election."
 On June 22, the legislature convened with a throne speech that Clark said contained "the best ideas from all parties"; of the 48 pledges within, 30 were absent from the Liberal Party's election platform.
 On June 29, the Liberals were defeated in a confidence vote; Clark then asked Lieutenant Governor Judith Guichon to dissolve the legislature and call a new election.
 Guichon refused and instead invited Horgan to form an NDP minority government.
 Horgan was sworn into office on July 18.

-Results by riding

-The following tables present detailed results by riding as per Elections BC.

-Names in bold are outgoing cabinet ministers, and names in italics are party leaders.
-The premier is in both.